llm-tools/embedJs/README.md

 ## Usage

 -   We use OpenAI's ChatGPT API to get answers to the queries.
 Make sure that you have an OpenAI account and an API key.
-You can create one [here](https://platform.openai.com/account/api-keys).
-There is also built in support for [Azure OpenAI](<(#azure-openai)>).
+You can create an account [here](https://platform.openai.com/account/api-keys).
+There is also built in support for **Azure OpenAI**, read [documentation](#azure-openai) on it at the end.

 -   Once you have your OpenAI API key, set it in an environment variable called `OPENAI_API_KEY`.